Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Captured dark matter inside Supernovae

+where $N_p$ the total number of nucleons, $v_{\rm esc}$ is the escape velocity at the surface, $v_\chi$ is the DM local velocity dispersion in the halo, and $\sigma_{\chi p} $ is the DM-nucleon scattering cross section.
+Here $\langle \phi \rangle \sim 5 $ is a dimensionless parameter characterising the average potential due to a Sun-like star, and $\eta = 1.5\,(v_\odot/v_\chi)^2$ is another dimensionless quantity characterising the velocity of a Sun-like star through the halo.}

 At early times, the DM population inside the star grows primarily through capture via collisions with nucleons.
-The capture rate $C_0$ scales with the DM--nucleon scattering cross section $\sigma_{\chi p}$, which, however, cannot increase indefinitely, and is limited by the radius of the star, $R_\star$.
+The capture rate $C_0$ scales with $\sigma_{\chi p}$, which, however, cannot increase indefinitely, and is limited by the radius of the star, $R_\star$.
 Once every incoming DM particle interacts at least once while passing through the star, the rate saturates at the geometric limit